Livingsta shares her positive experience in business administration, customer service, and education.

 - It is best to take advice from experienced and skilled people while preparing the budget as not everyone is skilled in developing a budget by themselves, especially in large organisations or companies.

-- Do not draw a tight line or have a tight fit between the income and expenses.
+- Do not assume there will be a tight fit between the income and expenses.
 Unexpected expenses may arise anytime, and hence it is wise to have money set aside for miscellaneous expenses.

-- Make a list of things you would like to implement in the new fiscal year, those that do not already exist; for example, pay rise, office space extension or refurbishment, etc. Create a list of estimated expense for this.
+- Make a list of things you would like to implement for the first time in the new fiscal year; for example, a pay rise, office space extension or refurbishment.
+Create a list of estimated expenses for these things.

 - The best way to list all the above data is to use a spreadsheet with income and expenses listed along with sources.
-If the projected values of income and expenses are approximately equal then the budget is called a balanced budget.
-If your expenses are lower than income, then you have surplus and you can look to see if anything can be done for the improvement of the business / organisation.
-If the expenses are higher than the income, there will be a deficit and the organisation will have to look at ways of cutting down expenses; for example, cutting down on utility bills and stationeries, looking for fund raising events, donations etc.
+If the projected values of income and expenses are approximately equal, then the budget is called a balanced budget.
+If your expenses are lower than your income, then you have a surplus, and you can look to see if anything can be done with it to improve the business or organisation.
+If expenses are higher than income, there will be a deficit, and the organisation will have to look at ways of cutting down expenses; for example, cutting down on utility bills and stationery or looking for fundraising events or donations.

 Note: As you gain experience developing budgets, drafting budgets for the forthcoming years will become easier.
-You will know where to look for information, resources and how to identify priorities.
+You will know where to look for information and resources and how to identify priorities.

-We did have a look through the facts and factors while preparing a budget and of course we did look at a fact where expenses have to be prioritised and financial resources to be identified while developing a budget.
-To keep a business on track, the priorities need to be correctly identified (priority driven budgeting) and the finances well planned and managed.
+To keep a business on track, the priorities need to be correctly identified (priority-driven budgeting) and the finances well planned and managed.

-The logic behind priority driven budgeting is that, financial resources have to be allocated to budget items, for example services, projects, etc. based on the effectiveness this budget item has in achieving the goals and objectives that are of high values for the organisation.
-So items on the budget are ranked based on the above fact and funding is allocated accordingly.
+The logic behind priority-driven budgeting is that financial resources must be allocated to budget items—for example, services or projects—based on the effectiveness this budget item has in achieving the goals and objectives that are of high value for the organisation.
+So items on the budget are ranked based on the above facts, and funding is allocated accordingly.

 We now need to look at ways of identifying the priorities and financial resources.

-It for sure needs skills, experience, logical thinking and a good knowledge of how the organisation works or operates.
-If you had drafted the previous year’s budget, then you will have an idea of how you identified these factors and this will make the task easier for you.
-Prioritised items are services that offer the highest value for the organisation / company.
+You need skills, experience, logical thinking and a good knowledge of how the organisation works or operates.
+If you drafted the previous year’s budget, then you will have an idea of how you identified these factors, and this will make the task easier for you.
+Prioritised items are services that offer the highest value for the organisation or company.

-- If you had drafted budgets in the previous year/s use those lists of projected incomes and expenses and use this as the basis.
-Use the company / organisation’s recent financial statement for working on sales and profit figures.
-There may be minor changes or fluctuations in certain figures and priorities would have changed too.
-Take a note of all these changes and take into account all of the above factors while drafting the budget.
+- If you drafted budgets in previous year(s), use those lists of projected incomes and expenses as the basis.
+Use the company's or organisation’s recent financial statement for sales and profit figures.
+There may be minor changes or fluctuations in certain figures, and priorities would have changed too.
+Take note of all these changes and take into account all of the above factors while drafting the budget.

 - When prioritising items on the budget, look thoroughly into each item and its importance for the organisation.
-Investigate on the areas this item will have an impact on and list the departments dependent on this; for example, improving IT services, improved technologies, cut costs, workplace productivity, etc. Ask the right people for information and ideas (for example senior staff, managers, etc. depending on organisation) and arrive at the decision to make an item a priority.
+Investigate the areas this item will have an impact on and list the departments dependent on this; for example, improving IT services, improved technologies, cutting costs, workplace productivity, etc. Ask the right people for information and ideas—for example, senior staff or managers, depending on the organisation—and arrive at the decision to make an item a priority.

-- Look for fundamental purposes for which the organisation runs, for example, well-being of the community, supporting with healthy living, provide quality services for older people, quality home products at reasonable prices, etc. Create a strategic plan to identify the priorities
+- Look for fundamental purposes for which the organisation runs, for example, the well-being of the community, supporting healthy living, providing quality services for older people or providing quality home products at reasonable prices.
+Create a strategic plan to identify the priorities.

-- You can conduct surveys, meetings, where public is involved you can conduct meetings and focus groups to arrive at decisions on making a service a priority.
+- You can conduct surveys, meetings, or focus groups, including with the public, to arrive at decisions on making a service a priority.

-Once a logical decision is made on the priority list, we need to allocate resources for these.
-In order to achieve this, we need to identify the financial resources.
+Once a logical decision is made on the priority list, we need to allocate resources for these things.
+In order to do this, we need to identify the financial resources.

-Resources will be required for ongoing expenditures, short term expenditures or one off expenses.
+Resources will be required for ongoing expenditures, short-term expenditures, and one-off expenses.

 - Go through the priority list for expenses that you have.
-You can refer to previous year’s resource allocation pattern and follow that, or make changes if a more practical and beneficial change is available.
-One item may require more funding over another, just because it is on a higher priority level.
+You can refer to the previous year’s resource allocation pattern and follow that or make changes if a more practical and beneficial alternative is available.
+One item may require more funding than another just because it is on a higher priority level.
 Some services may have joint funding.

-- Look at each expense and draw an outline of what all depends on that particular expense; for example, the departments, the service areas, the areas of operation.
-Investigate on the effects the budget has on these areas of operation and using these information, draw out the prioritised list.
+- Look at each expense and draw an outline of all that depends on that particular expense; for example, the departments, the service areas, and the areas of operation.
+Investigate the effects the budget has on these areas of operation, and using this information, draw up a prioritised list.
 Refer to previous financial statements.
 Find out the benefits of spending on these areas while considering them a priority.

-- Check to see if there are sufficient resources for all items that are a definite priority, and if there is shortage, you can look for sponsors, arrange events to raise money, work with partnership organisations to reduce or share expenses etc.
+- Check to see if there are sufficient resources for all items that are a definite priority, and if there is a shortage, you can look for sponsors, arrange events to raise money, or work with partner organisations to reduce or share expenses.

-Note: Depending on the organisation / company you work for, its size and the way it operates, you may need one overall budget or many individual budgets for different operations.
+Note: Depending on the organisation or company you work for, its size and the way it operates, you may need one overall budget or many individual budgets for different operations.

-Knowing how to identify the priorities for developing a budget has many purposes and benefits too.
+Knowing how to identify the priorities for developing a budget has many benefits too.

 The purpose and benefits of identifying priorities when preparing a budget are:

-- It helps you to manage the available money / funds in a very effective manner.
+- A budget helps you to manage the available money in a very effective manner.

-- Once you have a well planned budgeting in place, you can effectively monitor the performance of the organisation to see if the goals and objectives have been met.
-Any error that has occurred in the budget decisions or any weak/low performance in business due to ineffective budgeting can be used to improve the decision making process in the future.
+- Once you have a well-planned budget in place, you can effectively monitor the performance of the organisation to see if the goals and objectives have been met.
+Any error that has occurred in the budget decisions or any weak/low performance in business due to ineffective budgeting can be used to improve the decision-making process in the future.

 - You are able to plan the future goals, objectives and performance of the organisation.